RomanSch/HomebridgeInstallScript/README.md

 This script provides the following things in an automated way:
 <ul>
 <li>Installation of available Raspbian Updates (apt-get update/apt-get upgrade) </li>
+<li>Checks the Raspberry Version and considers this for the NodeJS Installation</li>
 <li>NodeJS in desired Version will be installed</li>
 <li>Libavahi DNS package Installation</li>
 <li>The latest Version of NPM</li>